serlus/DjHL/README.md

 1. Install the project dependencies with Poetry
 1. Copy the contrib/env-sample to .env
 1. Change te value of SECRET_KEY with a valid Django secret key
-1. If you want you can use the PostgreSQL change the DATABASE_URL with the correct parameters, but if you want to use the sqlite just comment this variable!
+1. If you want, you can use PostgreSQL in docker, for that just use the Docker-compose file present in the project, but if you want to use sqlite, just comment this variable!
 1. After the BD set up run the Django Migrations

 These steps in code: